ObeoNetwork/M2Doc/capella/index.md

 Following you will find the tutorial to use [M2Doc](http://m2Doc.org) document generation with [Capella](http://polarsys.org/capella/).
 This will cover installation of integration plugins and deployement of the In-Flight Entertainment System (IFE) example.

+Note: M2Doc 1.1.0 and above are compatible with [Team for Capella](https://www.obeo.fr/en/capella-professional-offer).
+You can test the generation by sharing the IFE example project provided in the extensions.
+Then edit the .genconf file to reference the shared SystemEngineering model element.
+You might need to open the Capella session first by double clicking the .aird file.

 * TOC
 {:toc}